 This 1911 Walker 43 Electric Delivery Truck "The Silent Walker" marched through the streets of Chicago for the Bowman Dairy Company at 140 W Ontario.
 The trucks' 50 mile range wouldn't get it very far out of the central business district known today as "the Loop," but with constant stops with starts/stops at Chicago's many Gilded Age-era clubs, hospitals, restaurants, and hotels, it was perfect for the Bowman company's 30 milk delivery routes.

-Equally as interesting as the Walker trucks is the story of the Bowman Dairy Company itself.
+Equally as interesting as the Walker brand is the story of the Bowman Dairy Company itself.
 Bowman was the largest distributor of milk throughout Chicago through the first half of the 20th Century.
 The company's success has been largely credited to their innovation in supply chain operations dating back to 1899.
-Bowman partnered with many farms in the Chicago suburbs (which back then would have included Chicago neighborhoods such as Morgan Park, Edison Park and Mount Greenwood before they were annexed) and delivered pasteurized milk and cream by train in the morning to the bottling and distribution centers in the city.
+Bowman partnered with many farms in the Chicago suburbs and delivered pasteurized milk and cream by freight rail via the Chicago Rapid Transit Co.'s Right of Way down through Evanston and the North Side (today's CTA Purple Line and Red Line routing) overnight to its bottling and distribution centers in the city.
 Plant workers and deliverymen then bottled the milk and delivered last-mile service to customers.
 In 1908, Chicago passed a law forming the Chicago Milk Commission to combat the consumption of unpasteurized milk, making Bowman’s practices the industry standard.

-The Walker brand was native to Chicago and was in production from 1906 to 1942, the longest production run to-date of any other electric truck in the U.S. And what a great partnership to support that run other than Bowman!
+As for the history of Chicago's Walker brand, the delivery trucks had a solid 40-year run from 1906 to 1942 — the longest production run to-date of any other electric truck in the U.S. And what a great partnership to support that run other than Bowman!
 Two businesses that would not have been successful without the other.

-Today, the intersection of LaSalle and Ontario is home to the River North Portillo's, famous for its old school Chicago prohibition-era vibe that the Bowman company would have brought to the same city block 100 years prior.
+Today, the intersection of LaSalle and Ontario (where the truck below would have been based out of) is home to the River North Portillo's, famous for its old school Chicago prohibition-era vibe that the Bowman company would have brought to the same city block 100 years prior.

 See it for yourself the next time you're on a road trip at the Iowa 80 Trucking Museum in Walcott, Iowa, located just outside the Illinois-Iowa border.